jacob3141/qtjack/README.md

 How To Build
 ============

-QtJack solely relies on a recent Qt and libjack-jack2-dev.
+QtJack solely relies on a recent Qt and libjack/libjack2.
 Install using the following command on Ubuntu, for example:

 `sudo apt-get install libjack-jackd2-dev`

+By default, QtJack builds against JACK1, since many production systems still rely on it.
+If you want to use JACK2, remove the comment for

+`#DEFINES += QTJACK_JACK2_SUPPORT`

+and add that same line to you target project.
+Note that with JACK1, you have fewer functions available than with JACK2.
+Those are tagged with JACK2_ONLY.

+Methods considered to be realtime safe are marked with REALTIME_SAFE.

 You can add QtJack to your project easily by using qt-pods.
 Read more about qt-pods here: https://github.com/cybercatalyst/qt-pods